ShaneWilmes/JavaScript-Timers/README.md

 # JavaScript-Timers
-Creating a simple time with vanilla JS
+Creating a simple timer with vanilla JS